ibm-cloud-docs/openshift/faqs.md

 {: faq}
 {: support}

 With Red Hat OpenShift on IBM Cloud, you can create your own OpenShift cluster to deploy and manage containerized apps on {{site.data.keyword.cloud_notm}}.
 Your containerized apps are hosted on IBM Cloud infrastructure compute hosts that are called worker nodes.
-You can choose to provision your compute hosts as [virtual machines](/docs/openshift?topic=openshift-planning_worker_nodes#vm) with shared or dedicated resources, or as [bare metal machines](/docs/openshift?topic=openshift-planning_worker_nodes#bm) that can be optimized for GPU and software-defined storage (SDS) usage.
+You can choose to provision your compute hosts as [virtual machines](/docs/openshift?topic=openshift-planning_worker_nodes#vm) with shared or dedicated resources, or as [bare metal machines](/docs/openshift?topic=openshift-planning_worker_nodes#bm) that can be optimized for software-defined storage (SDS) usage.
 Your worker nodes are controlled by a highly available OpenShift master that is configured, monitored, and managed by IBM.
 You can use the {{site.data.keyword.containerlong_notm}} API or CLI to work with your cluster infrastructure resources and the Kubernetes API or CLI to manage your deployments and services.

 For more information about how your cluster resources are set up, see the [Service architecture](/docs/containers?topic=containers-service-arch#architecture).
 To find a list of capabilities and benefits, see [Benefits and service offerings](/docs/openshift?topic=openshift-cs_ov).